Untapped talent

 Public organizations can also actively promote job-creation using economic incentives.
 Companies interested in working with an expat partner might benefit from some sort of tax deduction, for example.
 At the end of the day, it is more beneficial (and cheaper) searching properly for a qualified candidate inside the country than looking for him/her outside.

-Q: What are companies overlooking when hiring expats?
+Q: What are companies overlooking when it comes to hiring expat partners?

 A: Companies are overlooking the value of soft skills developed by living abroad.
 Competences such as empathy, cultural intelligence, problem-solving, resilience and comfort with uncertainty are highly relevant in today’s business world.